 For each accession 150 seeds were sterilized with 70% ethyl alcohol for five minutes, and then washed with distilled water.
 Three replicates (50 seeds per replicate) of sterilized seed were placed in Petri dishes on double Whatman papers (TP).
 For protection against moulds, the water used to moisten the seed samples and substrata contained 0.002% Binomial fungicide.
-The samples were immediately transferred into a germinator at 4±1°C and 12/12 h light (400 lux)/dark for 60 days.
-Following germination, the percent and speed of germination were recorded every two days until the end of the experiment (two months).
+The samples were immediately transferred into a germinator at $4\pm1$ °C and 12/12 h light (400 lux)/ dark for 60 days.
+Once the seeds started to germination, the number of germinated seeds were recorded every two days until the end of the experiment (two months).
 The length of roots and shoots of 10 randomly-selected seedlings from each replicate were measured in 30 days seedlings.
 After measuring shoot and root lengths, the caryopses were cut from the seedlings and fresh seedling weight of each replicate was recorded.
 The seedlings were then placed in an oven at 80°C for 24 hours, after which the dry weight of each replicate was recorded as a percentage of the fresh weight.
 The vigor index measures seedling performance, relating together the germination percentage and growth of seedlings produced after a given time (Abdul-Baki and Anderson 1973).